-- Do not overheat the liquid. - Stir the liquid both before and halfway through heating it. - Do not use straight-sided containers with narrow necks. - After heating, allow the container to stand in the microwave oven for a short time before removing the container. - Use extreme care when inserting a spoon or other utensil into the container.
+- -Do not overheat the liquid. - -Stir the liquid both before and halfway through heating it. - Do not use straight-sided containers with narrow necks. - -After heating, allow the container to stand in the microwave oven for a short time before removing the container. - -Use extreme care when inserting a spoon or other utensil into the container. - Hot foods and steam can cause burns.

-- Avoid heating baby food in glass jars, even with the lid off.
-Make sure all infant food is thoroughly cooked.
-Stir food to distribute the heat evenly.
-Be careful to prevent scalding when warming formula.
-The container may feel cooler than the formula really is.
-Always test the formula before feeding the baby. - Hot foods and steam can cause burns.
 Be careful when opening any containers of hot food, including popcorn bags, cooking pouches and boxes.
 To prevent possible injury, direct steam away from hands and face. - Do not overcook potatoes.
 They could dehydrate and catch fire, causing damage to your oven. - Cook meat and poultry thoroughly-meat to at least an INTERNAL temperature of 160°F and poultry to at least an INTERNAL temperature of 180°F. Cooking to these temperatures usually protects against foodborne illness.